charisma, uniqueness, nerve, talent; amanda lepore is legendary (and on tinder) | read | i-D

 Have you noticed how Pride has changed over the years?

 It has gotten more fun, it used to be more conservative but these days more people go.
 The parties are always wild at Pride, but the parade itself is different in each city.
-New York is huge, LA is quite short, it's gigantic in Australia and Canada it's really huge.
-Tonight goes on until really late, I go on around 2.30.
+New York is huge, L.A. is quite short, it's gigantic in Australia and in Canada it's really huge.
+Tonight goes on until really late.
+I go on around 2:30.
 I haven't been to the club, but I think it's a really big party.

 You were part of the Club Kids scene with Michael Alig, what are your memories of the time and did you stay in touch with Michael?